First, you used the term “willy-nilly”, which I think is awesome. :D

 I am in high school with no job, as well.
 My parents are my income, but I only really spend for a real reason (formals, holidays, parties) when it comes to clothes.
 My parents have to entertain a lot, so I kind of have to dress up a lot.
 So they’ve bought me a few expensive peices that will last me a very long long time, but I usually would just but more cheaper things.
 I mean, I personally would rather have many cheaper clothes than just several high end pieces.

 Good lord, 14?
 If I remember what I was taught back when I started working, I’m pretty sure anyone under 16 isn’t allowed to work more than 3 hours per day, 18 hours per week, and only between 7 a.m. and 7 p.m.
 And it was very, very rare for an employer to hire someone who had very strict laws limiting their employment like that, so most kids didn’t start work until 16.
 Not to mention, in this market, ANYONE is lucky to still have a job.
 You’re very lucky!
-Your parents must be proud. :)posted about 4 years ago
+Your parents must be proud. :)posted over 7 years ago

 well i usually buy clothes which i can combinate with many many many things. of course sometimes i buy something which is quiet difficult to combinate and these pieces often are the most expensive one